 Instructions

-- Reduce the heat and simmer gently for 5 minutes, then remove from the heat and let it cool slightly.
+- Bring the milk to a gentle boil with the sugar and ground almonds.
+Lower the heat and let it simmer for 5 minutes, then remove from the heat and allow it to cool slightly.

 - Soak the gelatine leaves in cold water for 5 minutes.

 - Puree the strawberries and pass through a fine sieve to remove the seeds.
+Add the double cream to the strawberry puree and fold gently.

 - Pour the mousse into serving glasses or bowls and refrigerate for at least 4 hours, or until set.